-If you are looking for the perfect end of evening dessert drink, then look no further than this Nuts and Berries Cocktail recipe.
-This only requires three simple ingredients but yields and absolutely delicious drink that has perfectly balanced flavors of nuttiness and sweet berries.
-I’ve also included ways to make it dairy free.
+If you are looking for the perfect end of an evening dessert drink, then look no further than this Nuts and Berries Cocktail recipe.
+This only requires three simple ingredients but yields an absolutely delicious drink that has perfectly balanced flavors of nuttiness and sweet berries.
+I've also included ways to make it dairy-free.

 So here is a cocktail that was completely new to me until fairly recently: the Nuts and Berries cocktail.
 It's really the perfect nightcap to end the evening.
 This is something you drink because it is pure flavor but doesn't pack much of a punch in terms of alcohol content.

 A nightcap can be defined as two things: a drink before bed and the cap that some people used to wear before bed.
 An evening drink gets its name from the item that used to be worn because of the timing of when this drink would be served.